cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/streams.rst

 - CDAP uses a custom storage handler to read streams through Hive.
 This means that queries must be run through CDAP and not directly through Hive unless you place CDAP jars in your Hive classpath.
 This also means that streams cannot be queried directly by Impala.
-If you wish to use Impala to explore data in a stream, you can create an :ref:`ETL application <cdap-apps-hydrator-index>` that converts stream data into a ``TimePartitionedFileSet``.
+If you wish to use Impala to explore data in a stream, you can create a :ref:`Hydrator pipeline <cask-hydrator>` that converts stream data into a ``TimePartitionedFileSet``.
-  This is described in the "How-To Guide" :ref:`Batch CDAP Stream to Impala <cdap-etl-guide>`.
+  This is also described in the section :ref:`Introduction to CDAP: Transforming Your Data <introduction-to-cdap-transforming-your-data>`.
 - Some versions of Hive may try to create a temporary staging directory at the table location when executing queries.
   If you are seeing permission errors, try setting ``hive.exec.stagingdir`` in your Hive configuration to ``/tmp/hive-staging``.